 In this algorithm 2-stage stochastic programming is used within each horizon.
-This provides an approximation to a full multi-stage stochastic program which are, in general, known to be extremely challenging computationally [3].
-The first stage includes time step 1, and the second stage time steps $2, \ldots, n$.
-Traditionally, in 2-stage stochastic programming there is no uncertainty in the first stage [4].
-However, in our problem we are required to make decisions before all inputs in the first stage are revealed.
-To resolve this, first stage inputs are set to their real values if revealed, otherwise their conditional expected value is taken (as described in Section 3.3).
+This provides an approximation to a full multi-stage stochastic program which are, in general, known to be extremely challenging computationally (Shapiro 2006).
+The first stage includes time step 1, and the second stage time steps $2, \ldots, n$ .
+Traditionally, in 2-stage stochastic programming there is no uncertainty in the first stage (Shapiro, Dentcheva, and Ruszczyński 2009).
+However in our problem, we are required to make decisions before some inputs in the first stage are revealed.
+To resolve this, first stage inputs are set to their real values if known, otherwise their conditional expected value is taken (as described in 3.3).